AhmedElsayed200/movie-website-fullstack/README.md

 ## How to run the project

 1. Download and install [nodejs](https://nodejs.org/en/download/)
-2. Download or clone it this reposatory.
+2. Download or clone this repository.
 3. In the backend folder: run the server
 4. In the frontend folder:
    1. Install the dependencies: `npm install`